SBagaria2710/SBagaria2710/README.md

 # Hi there, I'm Shashwat Bagaria 👋

-I am a working professional with <u>2.5+ years of experience</u> in building web applications.<br />
+I am a working professional with <u>3+ years of experience</u> in building web applications.<br />
-Other than my traditional work, I have inclination towards `design, startups, cinema and crypto`.<br />
+Other than my blabbering about web, I also have inclination towards `design, startups, cinema and crypto`.<br />
 Let's [connect](#find-me-here) to geek out on any of the topics mentioned 🤓

 # 💻 Tech Stack, I've worked with 🧰
-- **Frontend**: ReactJS, Redux, TypeScript, VueJS, NextJS, Web Technologies(HTML, CSS, JavaScript)
+- **Frontend**: ReactJS, Redux, TypeScript, VueJS, NextJS, Web Technologies(HTML, CSS, JavaScript), Web Performance
 - **Backend**: Node.js, Express.js
 - **Databases**: Firestore, MongoDB

-I, personally, believe programming is more about articulating and organization than picking out a random framework 🤷
+I, personally, believe programming is more about articulating and organization than picking a random framework 🤷

 <br />
 <br />